The Ideal Buttock Revealed: What Makes A Butt Attractive?

 Waist-to-Hip (WHR) Ratio: A Universal Standard

+If there’s one factor that dominates the discussion of attractiveness, it’s the waist-to-hip ratio (WHR).
 This simple measurement, comparing the circumference of the waist compared to the hips, subtly influences how the buttocks are perceived in relation to the rest of the body.
 It represents a visual signal that the body is balanced and proportionate, which is why researchers consistently find that:

 Waist-to-hip ratio dimensions demonstrating varying buttock proportions rated for attractiveness, highlighting key factors in ideal buttock shape.
 Source: Wong et al., 2016

-For women, a waist-to-hip ratio of 0.65 to 0.70 is consistently rated as the most attractive in research studies across different cultures.
+• For women, a waist-to-hip ratio of 0.65 to 0.70 is consistently rated as the most attractive in research studies across different cultures.

 • A narrow waist paired with curvy hips form the classic hourglass silhouette, one that evolutionary psychologists suggest indicates fertility, health, and vitality.